JuhQ/PHP-Projektor/README.md

 This is a simple PHP project starter kit which I use as a base for new projects.
-It's not complete, nor it will not be complete.
+It's not complete, nor will it be complete.
 Please feel free to fork.

 This project follows a simple naming syntax, which allows for quick code iteration and development.